 If you arrive home late after a long day and want to shower, take extra care to open and close furniture quietly.
 Your family members and neighbors will appreciate it.

 The sudden bang of a door closing can unpleasantly wake someone.
 Also, spray hinges with a little lubricant to ensure that they never creak or squeak.
 Even sounds that are as slow as 30 decibels have been found to impact sleep quality.
 European studies have shown that these disturbances cause serious health effects.

-If you really like to shower late and plan to do so for the rest of the foreseeable future, consider adding insulation to your bathroom.
-This really helps to cut down the noise that is heard by others around you late at night.
+If you like to shower late and plan to do so for the rest of the foreseeable future, consider adding insulation to your bathroom.
+This helps to cut down the noise that is heard by others around you late at night.

 You may not be aware of it but people in neighboring apartments can hear sounds such as: